 How do you reduce histamine producing bacteria and block its inflammatory effects?
 Here's a few great places to start:

-- improve liver health — the Align to Detox Masterclass is a great place to start!
+- improve overall liver health — the Align to Detox Masterclass is a great place to start!

 - high dose probiotics — choose one that doesn't contain histamine producing bacteria strains, I discuss all my favorite products in the Bulletproof Gut Masterclass.